 More than $300:

 - IMR Acoustics R1 (DD + ceramic plate, 9.5): despite their controversial story, due to the previous venture of the founder (Trinity Audio), the R1 are incredibly good headphones.
 They have a very balanced tuning with a touch of brightness, with deep lows and very detailed highs.
-Their technical ability is outstanding
+Their technical ability is outstanding.
+Plus, they can be both open or closed thanks to an ingenious mechanism!

 - Fearless Audio S8 Pro (BA, 9): the Fearless Audio S8 Pro earn their “Pro” moniker thanks to an incredibly balanced and almost neutral signature, accompanied by a highly competent technical ability.
 Large soundstage, good imaging and superb instrument separation are among the strong points of the S8 Pro, together with their good comfort and the excellent isolation.